 - prevent a pupil behaving in a way that disrupts a school event or a school trip or visit;

-- prevent a pupil leaving the classroom where allowing the pupil to leave would risk their safety or lead to behaviour that disrupts the behaviour of others;
+- prevent a pupil leaving the classroom or school site where allowing the pupil to leave would risk their safety or lead to behaviour that disrupts the behaviour of others;

 - prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground; and